browserengineering/book/book/layout.md

 Backgrounds
 ===========

-The layout tree is the central[^for-what] but one simple and visually compelling use is drawing background.
+The layout tree is used for a lot of stuff in the browser,[^for-what] but one simple and visually compelling use case is drawing backgrounds.

 [^for-what]: For example, in [Chapter 7](chrome.md), we'll use the size and position of each link to figure out which one the user